 The initial SHQS survey was carried out by external assessors in 2004/5.
-This was used to develop the SHQS delivery programme that OTHA worked through to ensure it could meet its SHQS obligations by the target date for completion (31st March 2015).
-The delivery programme requirements were incorporated into the first 10 years of the 30-year Planned Maintenance Programme.
+This was used to develop the SHQS delivery programme that OTHA worked through to ensure it could meet its SQHS obligations by the target date for completion (31st March 2015).
+The delivery programme requirements were incorporated into the first 10 years of the 30 year Planned Maintenance Programme.
 This programme was subject to regular review and as a rule, OTHA continues to operate a rolling programme of annual inspections in conjunction with delivery programme requirements.

-The annual stock surveys concentrate on areas where major elements of work are planned (kitchens, bathrooms, heating, roof, window replacements for example) ensuring the continued collection of data on a large sample of our total stock.
-Accounting for RTBs and acquisitions, 1403 of 1737 units have been surveyed to date (80.77%).
-Regarding the remainder of the stock, much of this is subject to desk top analysis where it is already known to comply such as recent newbuild or conversion contracts.
+The annual surveys concentrate on the areas where major elements of works are planned i.e. kitchens, bathrooms, heating, roof & window replacements etc. ensuring the continued collection of data on a large sample of our total stock.
+Accounting for RTB's and acquisitions 1225 units of 1691 units have been surveyed to date (72.44%).
+Regarding the remainder of the stock much of this is subject to desk top analysis where it is known to comply i.e. recent new build or conversion contracts.
 There is therefore less reliance on cloned data.
-If surveyors identify potential for future failures, the works programme is reviewed and adjusted accordingly and resources identified to ensure work can still be accommodated within the scope of our approved delivery programme.
-In addition, feedback from maintenance inspectors and contractors is continuously used to reappraise the SHQS requirements and adjust the 30-year-investment/delivery programme accordingly.
+If surveyors indentify potential for future failures, the works programme is reviewed and adjusted accordingly and resources identified to ensure work can still be accommodated within the scope of our approved delivery programme.
+In addition, feedback from reactive maintenance contractors and our maintenance inspectors is continuously utilised to reappraise SHQS requirements and adjust the 30 year investment / delivery programme accordingly.